TRON-Bioinformatics/neofox/README.md

 ## 5 Output data

-The output data is returned by default in a short wide tab separated values file (`--with-short-wide-table`).
-Optionally, it can be provided in a tall skinny tab separated values file (`--with-tall-skinny-table`) or in JSON format (`--with-json`).
+The output data is returned by default in a short wide tab separated values file (`--with-table`).
+Optionally, it can be provided in JSON format (`--with-json`).